-- f.
-Dose relationships: - For rAAVs in vivo, the relationship (linear, with threshold) between VCN in a sample and integration frequency. - For any cell population exposed to a fixed number of integrations (fixed bulk VCN) there is poor understanding of the relative risk between integrations spread across all/ the majority of the cells (high transduction efficiency) or integrations occurring in a small proportion of cells (low transduction efficiency). - Allowing for differing frequencies of integration (of differing vector types), the relationship between the total number of cells carrying integrations and risk is unclear. - g.
-Target tissues: - The sensitivity/resistance of different target (intended or unintended) tissues to neoplastic transformation following integration of GT vectors. - Absolute resistance of differentiated cells to neoplastic transformation. - The quantitative relationship between rate of cell turnover (in any given tissue) and sensitivity to neoplastic transformation. - h.
-Patient factors: - Impacts of age, disease background (e.g. WAS, liver fibrosis, Fanconi anemia, clonal hematopoiesis of indeterminate potential), individual patient genotype, co-medication and lifestyle factors.109- - i.
-Non-integrating GT vectors: - Potential risks associated with non-integrating GT vectors carrying strong promoters, regulatory elements or transgenes with growthpromoting effects.
+- Dose relationships: - For rAAVs in vivo, the relationship (linear, with threshold) between VCN in a sample and integration frequency. - For any cell population exposed to a fixed number of integrations (fixed bulk VCN), there is poor understanding of the relative risk between integrations spread across all/the majority of the cells (high transduction efficiency) or integrations occurring in a small proportion of cells (low transduction efficiency). - Allowing for differing frequencies of integration (of differing vector types), the relationship between the total number of cells carrying integrations and risk is unclear. - Target tissues: - The sensitivity/resistance of different target (intended or unintended) tissues to neoplastic transformation following integration of GT vectors. - Absolute resistance of differentiated cells to neoplastic transformation. - The quantitative relationship between rate of cell turnover (in any given tissue) and sensitivity to neoplastic transformation.108 - Patient factors: - Impacts of age, disease background (e.g., WAS, liver fibrosis, Fanconi anemia, clonal hematopoiesis of indeterminate potential), individual patient genotype, comedication, and lifestyle factors.^{109-112} - Nonintegrating GT vectors: - Potential risks associated with nonintegrating GT vectors carrying strong promoters, regulatory elements, or transgenes with growth-promoting effects. - Basic biology of rAAV vector-cell interactions: - $\circ~$ Comparison of wtAAV with rAAV. - rAAV integration patterns in animals compared with human.
+The authors propose that a publicly available database containing rAAV integrations in nonclinical species, and from clinical settings must be set up.
+This must be associated with a minimally agreed set of metadata (genome coordinates and some annotation (e.g., nearby genes)) to maximize the value of these data for others in the field and characteristics of the associated rAAV. - Understanding the molecular mechanisms of rAAVinduced liver tumors in mice, from Rian locus integration to tumor formation. - Understanding rAAV integration frequency and pattern in nonhepatic tissue and associated risks. - 22.
+Concerted research efforts (e.g., multisite studies via public consortia) are recommended to characterize/qualify assay performance, ideally leading to validation.
+Some human-relevant alternative assays, models, and tools for the study of potential carcinogenicity already exist, but many of these have not been taken forward into an assay validation process.
+A recently initiated multisite study led by HESI CT-TRACS to evaluate the IL-2-independence assay for T cell transformation is a good model on which such initiatives could be based.

-- j.
-Basic biology of rAAV vector-cell interactions: - Comparison of wtAAV with rAAV. - rAAV integration patterns in animals compared to human.
-The authors propose that a publicly available database containing rAAV integrations in non-clinical species, and from clinical settings must be set up.
-This must be associated with a minimally agreed set of metadata (genome coordinates and some annotation (e.g., nearby genes)) in order to maximise the value of these data for others in the field and characteristics of the associated rAAV - Understanding the molecular mechanisms of rAAV-induced liver tumours in mice, from Rian locus integration to tumour formation. - Understanding rAAV integration frequency and pattern in nonhepatic tissue and associated risks. - 22.
-Concerted research efforts (e.g., multi-site studies via public consortia) are recommended to characterise/qualify assay performance, ideally leading to validation.
-Some human-relevant alternative assays, models and tools for the study of potential carcinogenicity already exist but many of these have not been taken forward into an assay validation process.
-A recently initiated multi-site study led by HESI CT-TRACS to evaluate the IL-2 independence assay for T-cell transformation is a good model on which such initiatives could be based. - 23.
-In addition, suitable assays are still missing for some mechanistic aspects of carcinogenicity and dedicated research projects for assay development are needed to fill these gaps.
-The development of human-relevant novel in vitro assays to assess tumourigenicity of genetically modified T-cells (CRACK-IT challenge T-Alert) and of genetically modified HSCs (CRACK-IT Challenge Clean Cut) are current examples of industry / academic collaborations, both led by the NC3Rs, working to develop new assays in this area.
-Wider testing of novel assays is also important to ensure their fitness for use and initiatives such as the HESI CT-TRACS who will perform a multi-site study on the T-Alert Challenge assay(s) are highly warranted.
+23. In addition, suitable assays are still missing for some mechanistic aspects of carcinogenicity and dedicated research projects for assay development are needed to fill these gaps.
+The development of human-relevant novel in vitro assays to assess the tumorigenicity of genetically modified T cells (CRACK-IT challenge T-Alert) and genetically modified HSCs (CRACK-IT Challenge Clean Cut) is a current example of industry/academic collaborations, both led by the NC3Rs, working to develop new assays in this area.
+A wider testing of novel assays is also important to ensure their fitness for use, and initiatives such as the HESI CT-TRACS, which will perform a multisite study on the T-Alert Challenge assay(s), are highly warranted.